-When should I start potty training?
+When should you start potty training?

 🚽 Asking to have their diaper changed, or taking it off on their own

-🚽 Hiding to have a bowel movement
+🚽 Hiding to poop

 🚽 Tugging at their diaper when it is wet or dirty

-Once you choose to start training, use commitment, consistency, and confidence with every day.
+Once you do choose to start training, use commitment, consistency, and confidence with every day.
 Potty training is a journey and I'm here to help you along the way!

 Click here for tips on how to prepare your child, and yourself, for potty training.